Dudeman85/GameEngine-Legacy/doc/Class References/Sprite Reference.md

 ## Animations

 An animation is simply a list of textures to be used as frames and a list of ints to be used as delays in milliseconds.<br>
-You can manually create it from textures, or automatically create it from a spritesheet.
+You can manually create it from textures, or automatically create it from a spritesheet. <br>

 ```cpp
 //Create multiple textures from a spritesheet.